 Have you ever seen a word created from actual water drops?
 I hadn’t either until one day I came to work to see this beautiful picture of our company name made from water drops.
 Yes, a picture of the word “axosoft” made from water drops.
 This wasn’t some 3D computer generated graphics.
 It was a picture!
 To think that all these water molecules would be coordinating with each other and gathering themselves into English letters that formed the word “axosoft” was just amazing.
 I had never seen anything like it before.
 To me, it was an absolutely stunning thing to see.
-The picture was created by our resident design guru and videographer, Shane D Rymer.
+The picture was created by our resident design guru and Creative Director, Shane D Rymer.
 He’s a true genius when it comes to these things and because I thought this was such a unique creation, I asked him to document how he did it.
 Enjoy…

 The Making of Axosoft’s “Logotype in Water on Leaf”